wahibhaq/urdu-font-comparator-app/README.md

 It is a very personal project which I formally kicked off in Feb 2017.
 I was also super motivated because one of my 2017 New Year's goals was to develop my own Android app from scratch and get it published on Google Play.
 This idea seemed like a good way to achieve this goal.

 It wouldn't have been possible without the assistance of [Zeeshan Shabbir](https://github.com/ZeeshanShabbir), who voluntarily jumped in and always did any task I asked of him with a smile.
 I hope he also learned a thing or two during this experience.
-So, overall, many people helped me in some way of other and I'm thankful to all of them.
+So, overall, many people helped me in some way or another during this project and I'm thankful to all of them.
 I have tried to mention all of them in [Contributors list](urdu-font-comparator-app/Contributors.md);

 ## Where can I get more help, if I need it?